iinfernu/iinfernu/README.md

 >
 > it might be managed by microsoft yea but i won't say what happenned in fear
 >
-> you can already guess wat happened in my bio
->
 > anyways